deepakricky/pythongss/README.md

 Python officially defines floating-point numbers as numeric types used for decimal values.

 **Variable scope:** containers that store data
-Local: declared in a fun or loop
+Local: declared in a func or loop
 Global: variables declared ouside of all fun and classes Class module: declared inside a class